 If you’re a director producing your own film, recruit two more producers.
 Make sure one of them is someone you will learn from.
 Make sure one of them adores you to the ends of the earth (you’ll need it) and will be willing to work crazy hard.
 And then remember that you’re the boss of the entire team.

 Step 2: take your producing hat off shortly before the shoot and during the shoot itself.

 Producing is an all-consuming job.
 Directing is an all-consuming job.

 Mr. Money Bags who yelled at me wasn’t entirely wrong.
 He just never had to think creatively about how to make meager resources stretch like crazy.

 So that’s how.

-If you’re shooting a feature, at least 2-3 weeks before the shoot that producer hat needs to come off.
-You’ll wear it again when the film’s in the can and it’s time for post production.
+If you’re shooting a feature, take your producer hat off at least 2-3 weeks before the shoot.
+You’ll wear it again when the film is in the proverbial can and it’s time for post production.